carlianaroland/runtimePolymorphismEx/README.md

 # runtimePolymorphismEx
-This is an example to  explain the the syntax of how to implement runtime polymorphism
+This is an example to  explain the the syntax of how to implement runtime polymorphism (Java Language)